laiquet/idtrackerai-enhanced/docs/source/user_guide/output_structure.rst

 - ``accumulation`` contains the identification network model and parameters.
 It can be used to match identities with other sessions with :ref:`idmatcher.ai`.
 - ``crossings_detector`` contains the individual/crossing classification network model and parameters.
-- ``identification_images`` contains the images used for identification.
-This is, an image for every animal and every frame on the video.
+- ``identification_images`` contains the images used for identification in HDF5 format.
+This is, an image for every animal and frame on the video.
-- ``preprocessing`` contains the blobs, fragments and global fragments objects (in Python's Pickle format).
+- ``preprocessing`` contains the :class:`ListOfBlobs`, :class:`ListOfFragments` and :class:`ListOfGlobalFragments` in JSON and Python's Pickle format.
 Advanced users can dive into these objects to gather some extra information about the tracking.
 Also, the ROI and the computed background are saved here.
 - ``segmentation_data`` contains the temporal image used to generate the final identification images.
 - ``session.json`` contains basic properties of the video and the session in human readable *.json* format.